Browse more resources for familes.

 Luckily, she did.
 The Old Me (or would it be the Young Me?) sat down, looked at the tower, talked to both kids, and mentioned dinner would be ready soon.
 She did ask them to clean up (hey, those blocks don’t jump into the basket by themselves), but she did it kindly.
 I don’t mean to sound surprised—but I was.
 I remember those early years as tough.
 Working full-time, it felt like there were never enough hours in the day to get everything done and never, ever enough sleep.

-When I sat down to write this blog for Mother’s Day, the first thing I thought of was that video.
-What a strange feeling it was to see myself in that everyday moment with my two small children, but to really see it and know that those moments—that felt like forever—are gone for good.
+Thinking about that video, what a strange feeling it is to see myself in that everyday moment with my two small children, but to really see it and know that those moments—that felt like forever—are gone for good.
 What would I tell her, that younger me?
-Here’s what I came up with, my top-five on making the most of the early parenting years: